mantidproject/mantid/docs/source/tutorials/mantid_basic_course/live_data_analysis/03_live_data_user_interface.rst

 ===============================

-To start a live data stream into Mantid you need to use the :ref:`StartLiveData` algorithm.
+To start a live data stream into Mantid you need to use the :ref:`algm-StartLiveData` algorithm.
 You can do this the same way as any other algorithm using the Algorithms toolbox, or you can select the Live Data option under the Load button.